Herbert Hendrie

-Herbert Hendrie (Manchester, 1887–1946) was an English stained glass artist.
+Herbert Hendrie (1887–1946) was an English stained glass artist.
 He is known for his strong simple designs with scintillating jewel-like effects.
 Among his best-known works are the fifteen windows for Kippen church and the tall stained glass windows for Liverpool Cathedral.

 Biography

 Hendrie was born in Manchester.
 He trained at the Slade School of Art, London and the Royal College of Art, and as a pupil of Christopher Whitworth Whall.
 He taught at the Edinburgh College of Art for 20 years.
 He made use of the facilities of Lowndes and Drury (stained glass workers).
 Among his students were Sax Shaw and Willie Wilson, both of whom went on to become leading stained glass artists.

 Reception

 He has been called "the most notable Scottish stain[ed] glass designer of the first half of the 20th Century.
 Archie Milne of Brechin Cathedral described Hendrie as "Noted in particular for small scintillating panes producing a jewel-like effect", and that "His brightly coloured works were regarded by William Wilson to be more successful than those of Douglas Strachan who tended to be extremely detailed while Hendrie kept his designs simple".